OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/MainActivity_verify.png" width="700px" />

-The secret code is verified by the method <code>a()</code> of class <code>sg.vantagepoint.uncrackable1.a</code>.
-Set a breakpoint on method <code>a()</code> and "Force Step Into" when you reach the breakpoint.
-Then, single-step until you reach the call to <code>String.equals</code>.
+The secret code is verified by the method `a()` of class `sg.vantagepoint.uncrackable1.a`.
+Set a breakpoint on method `a()` and "Force Step Into" when you reach the breakpoint.
+Then, single-step until you reach the call to `String.equals`.
 This is where user input is compared with the secret string.

 <img src="Images/Chapters/0x05c/sg_vantagepoint_uncrackable1_a_function_a.png" width="700px" />

-You can see the secret string in the "Variables" view when you reach the <code>String.equals</code> method call.
+You can see the secret string in the "Variables" view when you reach the `String.equals` method call.

 <img src="Images/Chapters/0x05c/secret_code.png" width="700px" />